dahoum/Nursery/7-38-55/README.md

 # 7-38-55

-7-38-55 is a `metaphor` that the total impression is based on 7% what is said, 38% how is said and 55% body language.
+7-38-55 is a `metaphor` that the total impression is based on 7% what is said, 38% how it is said and 55% body language.

 The concept has been brought up by Albert Mehrabian (https://en.wikipedia.org/wiki/Albert_Mehrabian).